olivieromassi/ChordSchool/README.md

 ## Introduction

-As a project for the Advanced Coding Tools and Methodologies course we developed a Vue.js desktop application that allows the user to build chord progressions and allows him to experiment with possible substitutions and voicings according to the rules of major scale harmony and hear the result.
+For the Advanced Coding Tools and Methodologies course we have developed a Vue desktop application allowing the user to build chord progressions and experiment with the possible substitutions and voicings according to the rules of major scale harmony.

+Our application is focused on the educational aspect of Major Scale harmony, therefore we are visually representing the user choices in key references, relative chords and modes as colors as well as notes over the keyboard, so to help him visualise the relevant music theory aside from hearing the result.

 The app is configured to run in all screen sizes and major browsers, so it's totally cross-platform and available for every desktop OS.

-Our application is focused on the educational aspect of Major Scale harmony, thus we chose to visually represent the key references, the relative chords and modes as colors as well as notes over the keyboard so to help the user visualise the relevant music theory.

 ## User Interface